System-level, Input-output and New Parameterizations of Stabilizing Controllers, and Their Numerical Computation: Problem statement

 where $\mathbf{Q}$ is denoted as the \emph{Youla parameter}.
 Note that the Youla parameter $\mathbf{Q}$ can be freely chosen in $\mathcal{RH}_{\infty}$.
 We refer the interested reader to~\cite{youla1976modern,francis1987course,zhou1996robust} for more details on {the} Youla parameterization.

 Two recent approaches are the \emph{system-level parameterization} (SLP)~\cite{wang2019system} and {the} \emph{input-output parameterization} (IOP)~\cite{furieri2019input}, where no doubly-coprime factorization is required \emph{a priori}.
-Both the SLP and the IOP use certain closed-loop responses for parameterizing $\mathcal{C}_{\text{stab}}$.
-Inspired by the SLP and the IOP, we aim to investigate all possible parameterizations for $\mathcal{C}_{\text{stab}}$ using the closed-loop responses from $(\bm{\delta}_x,\bm{\delta}_y,\bm{\delta}_u)$ to $(\mathbf{x},\mathbf{y},\mathbf{u})$ (Sections~\ref{Section:IOS} and~\ref{section:paramterization}), which {we denote as} \emph{closed-loop parameterizations} in this paper.
-In addition, we further investigate the computational properties of closed-loop parameterizations, including numerical computation and implementation (Section~\ref{section:FIR}), as well as numerical robustness (Section~\ref{section:robustness}).
+Both the SLP and the IOP use certain closed-loop responses for parameterizing $\mathcal{C}_{\text{stab}}$ with the addition of a set of equality constraints.
+In particular, the SLP utilizes the closed-loop responses from $(\bm{\delta}_x,\bm{\delta}_y)$ to $(\mathbf{x},\mathbf{u})$, and the IOP relies on the closed-loop responses from $(\bm{\delta}_y,\bm{\delta}_u)$ to $(\mathbf{y},\mathbf{u})$.
+It is known that Youla parameterization, the SLP, and the IOP are equivalent to each other~\cite{zheng2019equivalence}.
+Inspired by these results~\cite{wang2019system,furieri2019input,zheng2019equivalence}, we aim to investigate the following questions: \begin{itemize} \item What are all the possible parameterizations for $\mathcal{C}_{\text{stab}}$ using closed-loop responses, beyond the SLP and the IOP?
+We present a complete and exclusive answer by examining all closed-loop responses from $(\bm{\delta}_x,\bm{\delta}_y,\bm{\delta}_u)$ to $(\mathbf{x},\mathbf{y},\mathbf{u})$ (Sections~\ref{Section:IOS} and~\ref{section:paramterization}). \item All the closed-loop parameterizations for $\mathcal{C}_{\text{stab}}$ are equivalent in theory.
+When applying FIR approximations for practical computation, are they still equivalent?
+What are the corresponding state-space realizations for controller implementation?
+Both of them are answered in Section~\ref{section:FIR}. \item Finally, floating-point arithmetic computation and/or implementation always introduce small numerical mismatches for equality constraints.
+What are the impact of these numerical mismatches for closed-loop parameterizations?
+In Section~\ref{section:robustness}, we investigate a property termed as \textit{numerical robustness} of closed-loop parameterizations. \end{itemize}